dmerthe/empyric/docs/runcards.rst

     platform: (Name of experimental apparatus)
     comments: (Contextual information for the experiment)

 The optional ``Settings`` section contains some global settings for the experiment.
 The ``follow-up`` entry allows one to chain experiments; simply give the path name to another experiment runcard here.
 The ``step interval`` defines the minimum time to take between experiment iterations.
 The ``save interval`` specifies how often to save the acquired experimental data.
 The ``plot interval`` sets a minimum time between updates to the plots specified in the ``Plots`` section.
+The ``end`` specifies when the experiment should terminate. if ``end`` is set to 'with routines', the experiment will terminate when the last routine finishes.

 .. code-block:: yaml